Church Insurance: Top Companies, Cost & Coverage

 General liability is sometimes referred to as broad-form coverage because it provides a wide range of coverage in the areas of property damage, bodily injury, and personal injury in the form of libel, slander, and reputation harm.
 Two common general liability claims for a church are:

-- Someone trips, falls, and is injured in the sanctuary.
+- Someone trips, falls, and is injured in the sanctuary

 Most church events, including worship, succeed because of volunteers—but volunteers create a gray area for liability policies: are they covered or not?
-Most policies include coverage for them, treating them a bit like an employee.
+Most policies do include coverage for them, treating them a bit like an employee.
 However, check with your agent to ensure you do not need to add them as additional insureds.
-If you have lock-ins with children or teens, see that your agent is aware so that the proper coverage is in place.
+If you have lock-ins with children or teens, see to it that your agent is aware so that the proper coverage is in place.

-Ensure your liability policy includes abuse and molestation coverage.
+Make sure your liability policy includes abuse and molestation coverage.
 This is often found in policies for religious institutions, but if it’s excluded, it will be available as an endorsement or standalone policy.

 This is first-party coverage for a building, its contents, and equipment.
 If your organization is affected by a covered event, such as fire or theft, you can file a claim on your property insurance to either repair or replace the damaged items.